brett8883/DJI_Super-Patcher/readme.md

 ***************************************************************************************************************************

 ## Donations are very welcome and very much appreciated via [paypal.me/brett8883](https://www.paypal.com/paypalme2/brett8883)
-- Donating here donates to Brett8883 for the work on the Super-Patcher process and program.
+- Note that donating here does not donate to the other repos that make Super-Patcher possible.

 ***************************************************************************************************************************
 ## Acknowledgments